-(3) With regards to accentuating or minimizing your perceived height – If you are trying to enhance your perceived height, wear items of clothing that are similar in color, and hence do not create a horizontal line in your look.
+If you are trying to enhance your perceived height, wear items of clothing that are similar in color, and hence do not create a horizontal line in your look.

 This seamless transition from shirt to pant will make you look more elongated by emphasizing perceived vertical lines.
 If you are trying to minimize your perceived height (consider yourself too tall), try wearing colors that complement each other but break up your vertical line (e.g red checkered shirt with navy pants).

 By wearing colors that are lighter and not contrasting, this look helps to accentuate the man's height!

 4. White goes with everything

 As a cornerstone of many a man’s wardrobe, a white shirt comes in especially handy when running late to morning meetings!